CartoDB/academy/_app/_includes/cheat_sheets/sharepoint.md

 **Tip:** You may want to change the default 'width' and 'height' dimensions of your visualization's embed code. _It is suggested to use a width of 600 and a height of 520_, as these sizes seem to work well in the body of the SharePoint template.
 When your previewed map looks good, click "Insert" to embed the CARTO visualization in the page.

-- When you are ready to publish your SharePoint page with the embedded CARTO map, go back to the "Format Text" tab and hit the "Save and Publish" button.
+- When you are ready to publish your SharePoint page with the embedded CARTO map, go back to the "FORMET TEXT" ribbon and hit the "Save and Publish" button.
 Now all your colleagues can see the new CARTO map you created on your Sharepoint page!

 <span class="wrap-border"><img src="{{ site.baseurl }}/img/layout/tutorials/sharepoint/img5.jpg" alt="Save and publish" /></span>